Use this guide to upgrade the Speedscale operator in your cluster to the latest version.

 You will need to get the latest speedctl client to perform the upgrade:

-Once you have removed Speedscale from existing workloads, your process for upgrading depends on how you manage your Kubernetes environments.
+Your process for upgrading depends on how you manage your Kubernetes environments.

 - Run the Upgrade Wizard